SamDaaEpic/ArchLinuxMacBookPro2008/README.md

 swapon /dev/sda1
 ```

-Install the base packages to /mnt (you can choose any linux kernel but personally i prefer linux-lts since the latest kernel breaks in every 1 wekk on these old macbooks)
+Install the base packages to /mnt (you can choose any linux kernel but personally i prefer linux-lts since the latest kernel breaks in every 1 week on these old macbooks)

 ```
 pacstrap /mnt base linux-lts linux-lts-headers linux-firmware intel-ucode nano